 If you're not yet using your phone to check your balance, pay your bills or move money from account to account, you will soon.
-"There's little doubt that the era of mobile banking is coming," says Mark Schwanhausser, an analyst at Javelin Strategy and Research in Pleasanton, Calif.
+"There's little doubt that the era of mobile banking is coming," says Mark Schwanhausser, director of omnichannel financial services at Javelin Strategy & Research in Pleasanton, California.

 The good news is that the fear is so far worse than the reality, thanks in part to the financial industry's heavy investment in security technology.
-Among other things, "all information transmitted between servers and the mobile device is encrypted as with regular online banking," says Steve Furman, Discover Card's director of e-business.
-As a result, "the likelihood (of fraud) is no greater than using your desktop browser," he says.
-Discover, like many banks and credit card companies, promises to cover 100 percent of a customer's mobile fraud losses.
+In addition, many bank and credit card companies promise to cover 100 percent of a customer's mobile fraud losses.
 Other banking institutions, such as Bank of America, offer zero liability as long as customers report the fraudulent transaction within 60 days and have not violated other protection rules.

 Mobile banking comes in three different flavors.
 Most banks emphasize one or a combination of them.